-Our clients moved to Dorset to be near grandchildren and to enjoy all that this wonderful area has to offer in terms of seaside and country living.
+Given that the average age for downsizing is 64, it was no surprise that our clients chose to move to Dorset to be near grandchildren and to enjoy all that this wonderful area has to offer in terms of seaside and country living.
 A chalet bungalow on a large site opened up the possibility of remodelling the small internal spaces to suit a more modern lifestyle and provide plenty of space for visiting family and friends.

 Side Extension and internal remodelling to 1960’s Chalet Bungalow, Bransgore, Dorset

 This bungalow had already had the loft converted into two double bedrooms.
 The new staircase had been put in the dining room making it almost unusable.
 None of the ground floor spaces made the most of the garden, which is a key feature of the property and interest of the owners.
 The maze with dark spaces on the ground floor needed a substantial rethink.
 The problems were as follows:

 - Small, dark kitchen with access directly onto driveway

 - No space for coats, boots, outside equipment